 While in the Tests, Plans, or Cycles view, click Create Folder while your cursor is in the Folders panel.
 Type a name for your new folder, then click the check to save.

-To create a subfolder, hover over and click a folder’s Cog icon, then click Add Subfolder.
+To create a subfolder, hover over and click the folder’s ellipsis icon.

 Drag-and-drop folders to reorder the list (top to bottom changes) or to restructure and create parent-child relationships.